Wendy Tan

 5. Learning Motivation

-But my research data confirms that purpose drives lifelong learning; I learn because I believe what I learn will make a difference.
+Looking at the factors that predict lifelong learning, the analyses confirm that purpose is one of the motivation that drives lifelong learning; I learn because I believe what I learn will make a difference.

 Look for people who paid a price for pursuing their purpose and passion.
-This could be spending part of their life on it, forging higher-paying jobs, and taking on additional burdens or stress.
+This could be spending part of their life on it, giving up higher-paying jobs, and taking on additional burdens or stress.
 However, purpose does not need to be lofty, it could also be as simple as wanting to take care of family and sending their children to a good school.

 For what it's worth, here is another important data point - age, gender, and education experience do not correlate with learning outcomes.